If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 There are more than 900 DELE exam centers in over 100 countries worldwide.

-The dates vary depending on the place.
-Thus, check for the closest DELE center near you.
+The dates vary by location.
+Thus, check for the DELE center closest to you.

 Instituto Cervantes conducts the DELE exam independently or through collaborations.
 It administers the DELE test in six cities in India: Chennai, Jaipur, Mumbai, Mussoorie, New Delhi, and Kolkata.

-SIELE has over 80 Associated Universities in 20 Central and South American countries.
+SIELE has more than 80 Associated Universities across 20 Central and South American countries.

 You can select the SIELE exam by choosing one of the 1,000 test centers in 85 countries.